Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 opiate withdrawal symptoms

-If you are able to finance private drug rehab, full medical opiate detox is recommended.
-This is clinically the safest way to detox as you will be monitored throughout and provided with approved prescription medications to help reduce withdrawal symptoms.
+If you can finance private drug rehab, a full medical opiate detox is recommended.
+This is clinically the safest way to detox, as you will be monitored throughout and provided with approved prescription medications to help reduce withdrawal symptoms.
 You will also undergo proven addiction treatments to help prevent relapse and show you how to live an opiate-free life.

 Unearthing and healing the root causes associated with an individual’s addiction is an integral part of successful addiction treatment.
 Talking therapies and holistic therapies also assist in reducing symptoms and psychological rehabilitation.

-For more information on our CQC registered opiate detox clinics and drug rehabs, please call and speak to Detox Plus UK.
+For more information, please call 0207 205 2734 and speak to Detox Plus UK.
 We can assess you as an individual before making appropriate recommendations.

 There are three main pathways to accessing treatment for opioid addiction; they are: